NaturalHistoryMuseum/scratchpads-evolution/4-platform-evaluation/2-evaluation.md

-1.  # Data Storage Platforms Under Evaluation
+# Data Storage Platforms Under Evaluation

-2. Todo:

-3.  - Number of developers in each team

-4.  - Table of feature comparison

 Evaluations have been made based on available documentation and running software.
 Where these resources are obscure or not available for a given criterion, a best-guess evaluation has been made.